Muenster Natural Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Muenster Natural Dog Food looks to be an average kibble.
+Judging by its ingredients alone, Muenster Natural Dog Food looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.